Minne Lusa: Notable buildings not contributing

 Another local landmark called the Viking Ship is, according to a local neighborhood group, "a building of distinctive architecture at the corner of Minne Lusa Boulevard and Redick Avenue... [it has] been known at different times as the Prettiest Mile Club, Hayden House, and the Birchwood Club."
-It is said to be the oldest building in the neighborhood.
 The Hayden House eventually took turns moving from the Viking Ship to Eppley Airfield, and was to the Union Station in downtown Omaha.
 Today it is a fully restored art deco icon that sits in the Durham Western Heritage Museum.

 The area is home to the former Minne Lusa Theater, a one-screen neighborhood movie house that opened in the mid-1930s along North 30th Street.
 It seated 400.
 The theater closed sometime in the mid 50s.

 Minne Lusa Water Works

 The Metropolitan Utilities District operates a huge system at the Florence Water Works to filter Missouri River water.
 The Minne Lusa Pumping Station, demolished by the city in the 1960s, was a massive building of Warrensburg sandstone with a central tower rising four stories over an arched entrance.
 Designed by Omaha architects, it was built in 1889 in a classical style reflecting the influence of the 1898 Trans-Mississippi Exposition.
 This building contained the high service pump and boilers, and sent the filtered water to city water mains for the entire city of Omaha.